 - Biology & Dosing – Low-THC strains in low doses are best for beginners, while high-CBD strains are ideal for people who are susceptible to anxiety and side effects of THC.
 Consumers seeking long-lasting effects will find it in edibles, while short-term experimenters can simply inhale.

-All The Best Sativa Strains Begin With Florida Marijuana Analysis
+Determining The Best Sativa Strains Begins With The Best Marijuana Testing Provider

-The Modern Canna Science laboratory in Lakeland, Florida is fully equipped to perform in-depth analytical testing on medical cannabis products.
+Modern Canna Labs in Lakeland, Florida is fully equipped to perform in-depth analytical testing on medical cannabis products.
 With High Performance Liquid Chromatography, we can provide precise cannabinoid profiles of your plants.
 With Mass Spectrometry, we can analyze terpenes and flavonoids.
-Other tests like Gas Chromatography, Inductively Coupled Plasma, Flame Ionization Detection, Electron Capture Detection, and Microbial Analysis, we can guarantee the purity of your plants for medical grade consumption.
-Since 2014 when we became Florida’s first medical cannabis laboratory, we’ve worked with licensed Medical Marijuana Treatment Centers, growers, and business professionals to determine potency and cannabinoid profiles that will lead to better medicine for all.
+Using Gas Chromatography, Inductively Coupled Plasma, Flame Ionization Detection, Electron Capture Detection, and Polymerase Chain Reaction technology, we can guarantee the purity of your plants for medical grade consumption.
+Since 2014, when we became Florida’s first medical cannabis laboratory, we’ve worked on testing methodologies that have lead to the production of higher quality medicines and improved the industry as a whole.
 Contact us if you have any questions about sativa strains or Florida marijuana analysis.